Josh-5/ResistorAssister/README.md

 I'm working solo for this hackathon, so the entire project was made from scratch by me.

-This project uses minimal add-ons the only additional module imported is the sys module to allow for the use of command line arguments
+This project uses minimal add-ons.
+The only additional module imported is the sys module to allow for the use of command line arguments